~/ ipcalc

 Subnet & Netmask Calculator

-Enter any IPv4 address with a CIDR prefix or a dotted-decimal netmask.
+Enter any IPv4 address with a CIDR prefix or a dotted-decimal netmask, or compute an IPv6 prefix below.
 All math runs in your browser — no data is sent to a server.

 // results